-One of the best reasons for using WordPress is that you don’t need to have technical skills like editing code to manage a website successfully.
+One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to successfully manage a site.

-You could come across times, however, where you may like to insert a code snippet or script into your posts or pages in order to obtain a particular result.
-Typical examples where adding snippets of code to posts or pages would enhance your site include:
+There could be occasions, however, where you may choose to paste a snippet of code into content inside your posts in order to extend the capabilities of your site.
+Typical examples where adding snippets of code to pages could be used to enhance the functionality your site include: